laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 So we see that attacker completely changes strategies as the attacker needs to overcome a health disadvantage.
-A low amount of turns remaining can also lead to similar pressure on the attacker.
+A low amount of turns remaining can also lead to similar pressure on the attacker, even at higher health values.
 Here's a sweep on the step in subgame keeping the defender health constant and letting the attacker health go to 0.
 But we're noting the first time as the number of turns left decreases that the attacker first considers using the high risk/high reward step in 2 option.

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQsADqpASmKbz1f96axpkXungKeeDI7J5py9Og45DEK8ObZD5dL9UGoBuXfjgFeepIlHvGXlWB-Ik-g/pubchart?oid=952405683&amp;format=interactive"></iframe>

-Even at moderate health disadvantages, the attacker is willing to take risks to attempt to get big damage on the defender to get the life lead back before time runs out.
+Even at moderate health disadvantages, the attacker is willing to take risks to attempt to get big damage on the defender to close the life lead before time runs out.

 ### Being the attacker is a minor advantage, more so in low health situations